viylouu/cborr/README.md

 - run './build.sh EXAMPLE_NAME -t'

 ## regular builds
-regular builds use gcc, and are therefore more optimized, but a slower build
+regular builds use `gcc -O2`, and are therefore more optimized, but a slower build
 you can do a regular build like this:
 - run `./build.sh`
 this will build and run the src/main.c file